coderofsalvation/webhookmonkey/README.md

 Webhookmonkey is focusing on webhook monitoring & webhook patching.
 For __microservice__ monitoring check [TRACE](https://trace.risingstack.com/)

-* visually glue microservices together
+* visually setup and glue webhooks together
-* finally visually aggregate & organize webhooks
+* monitor webhooks as transactions
 * extract events and incidents from webhooks into api DB (REST)
 * perfect to integrate in backends (REST)